LispCookbook/cl-cookbook/type.md

 title: Type System
 ---

 Common Lisp has a complete and flexible type system and corresponding tools to inspect, check and manipulate types.
+It allows to create custom types, to add type declarations to variables and functions and thus to get compile-time warnings and errors.

 ## Values Have Types, Not Variables